Sign up for 2024 Crayfish Monitoring Events

 Hello Community Scientists!

 You can help protect the Spokane River by collecting crayfish for analysis!
-We are partnering with the University of Idaho to monitor crayfish for mercury in the Spokane River and we need your help to catch crayfish in the Spokane River.
+We are partnering with the University of Idaho to monitor mercury levels in our watershed and we need your help to catch crayfish in the Spokane River.
+Please join us at one of our upcoming events and learn how you can help with this important work.

-This just in!
-Data collected from our crayfish study was used in a recent publication
+Data from our crayfish study was used in a recent publication.

-Click the photo to read the article!
-Thank you to all the Community Scientists who helped provide these valuable data.
+Click the photo at left to read the article.
+Thank you to all the community scientists who helped provide these valuable data!

 IMG_3876.JPG